 Her second novel, The Railwayman’s Wife, was published in Australia, the UK and the US, and in translation.
 It was awarded the Colin Roderick Prize ("for the best book published in 2013 reflecting Australian life") by the Foundation for Australian Literary Studies and also won the People’s Choice Award at the 2014 NSW Premier’s Prize.
 It was longlisted for that year's Miles Franklin and Nita B. Kibble awards, and shortlisted for the Christina Stead Prize for Fiction in the NSW Premier’s Prize.
 A lovely new edition has just been published by TwoRoads in the UK.

-In recent news, her essay, "The Bus Stop" (which won a prize in Creative Nonfiction's edition on The Weather) has been selected for inclusion in this year's Best Australian Essays.
-And her essay, "The Forest at the Edge of Time" has won this year's Bragg/UNSW Press Prize for Science Writing and been selected for inclusion in this year’s Best Australian Science Writing anthology, edited by Jo Chandler.
+Her essay, "The Bus Stop" (which won a prize in Creative Nonfiction's edition on The Weather) was selected for inclusion in Best Australian Essays 2016.
+And her essay, "The Forest at the Edge of Time", won the 2016 Bragg/UNSW Press Prize for Science Writing and was selected for inclusion in that year’s Best Australian Science Writing anthology, edited by Jo Chandler.

 She lives in Brisbane, Australia and is the editor of Griffith Review.